drinkbeer/CodingQuestion/design/Yelp.md

 Use GeoHash Library to hash the location [longitude, latitude] to a 12 bytes string.
 It's using Base32 encoding algorithm to encode the location.
 Example, `Example: (-30.043800, -51.140220) → 6feth68y4tb0`.

+With the GeoHash, we could find that the closer the two locations, the longer the two geo hash will have in common prefix.
+For example:

+LinkedIn HQ: 9q9hu3hhsjxx
+Google HQ: 9q9hvu7wbq2s
+Facebook HQ: 9q9j45zvr0se

+"9q9" is the common prefix.

 ## Detailed Design

 #### Write Path